 What is diversification?

 Diversification is a core principle of most long-term investment strategies.
 At its most basic, diversification is a way of managing risk by spreading out your investments among a variety of investment vehicles or opportunities.
-So instead of investing in only one company, where your fortunes depend on the success of that particular company, you might seek to invest in a multitude of companies instead in order to spread out the risk.
+So instead of investing in only one company, where your fortunes depend on the success of that particular company, you might seek to invest in a multitude of companies instead in order to attempt to spread out the risk.
 Basically diversification is investor-speak for the old adage, don’t keep all your eggs in one basket.

 Why is diversification important?